Kotak-Prerit/AirFlowUI/README.md

 ---

-## 📦 Installation & Usage

-_TODO: Include CLI installation guide and code examples once implementation is complete._

----

-## 📝 License

-Airflow UI is released under a free and open-source license.
-See `LICENSE` for more details.
-Contributions are welcome!

----

 ## 🤝 Contributing

 We welcome contributions!
 Help us build the largest, free, and modern UI component toolkit for the web.
 Fork the repo, submit PRs, or suggest features.

----

-## 📬 Contact

-For queries, feedback, or collaboration:

-- 📧 vishwasbariya@example.com
-- 🔗 [Project Repo/Website - coming soon]

----